aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/odsofieldmappingtype/_index.md

 public class OdsoFieldMappingType
 ```

-A utility class providing constants.
 Specifies the possible types used to indicate if a given mail merge field has been mapped to a column in the given external data source.
 ## Fields

 | Field | Description |